 A good example of an eternal flame is at the Nizhny Novgorod Kremlin in Russia.
 At this World War II memorial, there is an eternal flame that never goes out.
 The flame is used as a sign of remembrance and respect for those that have died.

-It is believed that hell, fire awaits us if we are sinful.
+It is believed that in Hell, fire awaits us if we are sinful.
 It is here where those deserving of punishment will burn.

 Many authors have used fire to symbolize destruction and decimation.
 It isn’t hard to see why when humankind has witnessed firsthand just what fire can do.
 Fire has the ability to totally destroy anything it comes into contact with.